Citibank Ultima Credit Card

 Watch out for

-AED 3,150 annual fee is not waivable and requires high spend to justify.
+AED 3,150 annual fee is not waivable and requires strong international spend to justify.

 Calculate This Card’s Value